Rango: Adaptive Retrieval-Augmented Proving for Automated Software Verification

 Abstract

-Formal verification using proof assistants, such as Coq, allows for high-quality software.
-However, the verification process is expensive, requiring significant expertise and manual effort to write proofs.
-Recent work has explored automating proof synthesis using machine learning, and even more recently, large language models (LLMs), showing that retrieving relevant premises (such as lemmas and definitions) is helpful for these models.
-We present Rango, a fully automated proof synthesis tool for Coq that uses, not only relevant premises but also similar proofs from the current project.
+Formal verification using proof assistants, such as Coq, enables the creation of high-quality software.
+However, the verification process requires significant expertise and manual effort to write proofs.
+Recent work has explored automating proof synthesis using machine learning and large language models (LLMs).
+This work has shown that identifying relevant premises, such as lemmas and definitions, can aid synthesis.
+We present Rango, a fully automated proof synthesis tool for Coq that automatically identifies relevant premises and also similar proofs from the current project and uses them during synthesis.
 Rango uses retrieval augmentation at every step of the proof to automatically determine which proofs and premises to include in the context of its fine-tuned LLM.
 In this way, Rango adapts to the project and to the evolving state of the proof.
-We create a new dataset, CoqStoq, of 2,205 open-source Coq projects from GitHub, which includes both training data and a curated evaluation benchmark of well-maintained projects.
-On this benchmark, Rango synthesizes 27.7% of the proofs, which is 10% more proofs than prior state-of-the-art tool Tactician.
-Our evaluation also shows that adding relevant proofs to the context in Rango leads to a 45% increase in the number of theorems proven.
+We create a new dataset, CoqStoq, of 2,226 open-source Coq projects and 196,929 theorems from GitHub, which includes both training data and a curated evaluation benchmark of well-maintained projects.
+On this benchmark, Rango synthesizes proofs for 32.0% of the theorems, which is 29% more theorems than the prior state-of-the-art tool Tactician.
+Our evaluation also shows that Rango adding relevant proofs to its context leads to a 47% increase in the number of theorems proven.

 Publication